xian-network/docs/src/governance/staking-governance.md

 * Staking epochs exist as a snapshot of all validators & delegators stakes in a given time period.
 * a snapshot of validator power & individual validator commission % (which can be changed by a validator)
 * At the end of the `staking-epoch`, all rewards accumulated are available to be claimed by the owners of tokens staked at the beginning of that epoch.
+    * A record is added to the `staking-epoch` detailing how many tokens are to be minted & how much many fees were accumulated.
 * At the beginning of a new `staking-epoch`, a record is created of the global amt staked & the owners of those tokens.
 * New tokens locked by validators / delegators will not be recognised & eligble to participate in governance & receive rewards until the beginning of the following `staking-epoch`